-Xiao-I and the underwriters have not authorized anyone to provide any information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by Xiao-I or on its behalf or to which Xiao-I has referred you.
-Xiao-I takes no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-This prospectus is an offer to sell only the ADSs offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
-Xiao-I is not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted or where the person making the offer or sale is not qualified to do so or to any person to whom it is not permitted to make such offer or sale.
-For the avoidance of doubt, no offer or invitation to subscribe for ADSs is made to the public in the Cayman Islands.
+We and the underwriters have not authorized anyone to provide any information or to make any representations other than those contained in this prospectus or in any free writing prospectuses prepared by us or on our behalf or to which we have referred you.
+We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+This prospectus is an offer to sell only the Ordinary Shares offered hereby, but only under circumstances and in jurisdictions where it is lawful to do so.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted or where the person making the offer or sale is not qualified to do so or to any person to whom it is not permitted to make such offer or sale.
+For the avoidance of doubt, no offer or invitation to subscribe for Ordinary Shares is made to the public in the Cayman Islands.
 The information contained in this prospectus is current only as of the date on the front cover of the prospectus.
-Xiao-I's business, financial condition, results of operations and prospects may have changed since that date.
+Our business, financial condition, results of operations and prospects may have changed since that date.